i-am-paradoxx/wazuh-linux/README.md

 sudo apt install curl -y
 ```

-To install Wazuh manager Wazuh Managaer and Wazuh Dashboard on Ubuntu 22.04 use the folowing command
+To install Wazuh manager Wazuh Managaer and Wazuh Dashboard on Ubuntu 22.04 use the following command

 ```
 sudo curl -sO https://packages.wazuh.com/4.5/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

-after running the command wait for few minutes you will be provided with login credential in the folowing format,
+after running the command wait for few minutes you will be provided with login credential in the following format,

 - User : admin
 - Password : <ADMIN_PASSWORD>